 If the company welcomes unsolicited applications, ask for the name and e-mail address of the person you should address your letter.
 During the call or email, explain what kind of work you would like to do and find out which job title the company uses.
 You can then use this title in your letter and send it directly to the right person.

 You're applying for an unadvertised job, so there's a good chance that, right now, yours will be one of just a handful of letters, or maybe even the only letter, the recruiter reads.

 Expressing your interest with an unsolicited job application shows enthusiasm and initiative.
 These are qualities that most companies and organisations appreciate.
 It also allows you to stand out positively, making you more likely to be remembered.

-Should the company have a vacancy in the near future, they'll already be aware of your interest.
+Should the company have a vacancy shortly, they'll already be aware of your interest.
 They'll contact you before advertising the vacancy if they think you're a good fit.
 The recruitment process costs time and money, and your letter could help make the process easier.

 Important things to include in your letter of interest:

 Refer to your telephone conversation and mention the name of the person who took your call.

 Make it clear to which position you're applying.

 Introduce yourself by outlining your education, work experience, and soft and hard skills.